RomansWorks/PCombinator/README.md

     },
 )

-# # Save the combinator tree for future use
+# # OPTIONAL: Save the combinator tree for future use
 # json_str = template_combinator.to_json()
 # with open("path/to/combinator.json", "w") as f:
 #     f.write(json_str)
 # # Loading the combinator tree looks as following:
 # with open("path/to/combinator.json", "r") as f:
 #     json_str = f.read()